7 Steps To Downsizing for Seniors

 Start by looking at recently sold properties on websites like realestate.com.au or domain.com.au located in your suburb with similar features to yours.
 How much did they sell for?

 You can also purchase a professional valuation report from valuation companies like RP Data.
-If you sell with us at buyMyplace, you’ll have access to Market Comparison Reports powered by RP Data.
+If you sell with us at buymyplace, you’ll have access to Market Comparison Reports powered by RP Data.

-Simply remember to set a reasonable sale price for your property and the market will respond accordingly.
+Remember to set a reasonable sale price for your property and the market will respond accordingly.

-You can also lighten your load and make some side money by selling unwanted items online or at garage sales.
+You can also lighten your load and make some extra money by selling unwanted items online or at garage sales.
 Alternatively, donate those items to charity in good conscience.
 One man’s trash is another man’s treasure, after all.